Spiegelworld: The Hook

-DiscoShow opened at The Linq in 2024, as the second in a multi-year development deal between Spiegelworld and Caesars Entertainment; it draws upon New York City in the 1970s, with influence from disco and David Mancuso's The Loft.
-The space features a live show, the bars 99 Prince and Glitterloft, and New York-inspired restaurant Diner Ross.

 Past productions

 La Vie

 La Vie was a show produced by Spiegelworld which premiered in New York City in its Spiegeltent during the summer of 2007.
 Spiegelworld commissioned the Montreal based circus company Les Sept Doigts de la Main (The 7 Fingers) to create the show.
 Acts included apache dance, hand balance on canes, aerial silk and banquine with music from DJ Pocket.
 La Vie toured internationally until 2013.

 Desír

 Desir was a show produced by Spiegelworld which premiered in New York City in its spiegeltent during the summer of 2008.

 Gazillionaire's Late Night Lounge

 Gazillionare’s Late Night Lounge was an edgy late night variety show produced by Spiegelworld which premiered in New York City in its spiegeltent during the summer of 2008.
 The show was hosted by The Gazillionaire and his assistant Penny Pibbets, with house band Fish Circus and special guest acts each evening.
 The show featured audience participation and regular segments including What Would You Do For A Dollar?